 - July 2025 case: A clear roadmap in place, with the application carefully structured for long-term success.

-What These Case Show
+What These Cases Show

 Returning to Singapore after a long absence is possible, but the application must be backed by a clear story and strong documentation.
 ICA looks for more than just eligibility on paper.
 They want to understand why the person left, why they wish to return, and how they plan to contribute to Singapore in the long term.

-Want to apply for PR again?
+Want to apply for Singapore PR again?